 - The Clinical Practicum requires a PCP student to complete a minimum of 60 hours (5 to 8 shifts) in a hospital setting.
 The student will assess patients in the Emergency Department under the direct supervision of a Registered Nurse or Licensed Practical Nurse.
 The student may also have the opportunity to visit other hospital departments to gain valuable educational experience.
 Alberta hospitals recently providing clinical practicums for ESA PCP students include Fort Saskatchewan, Camrose, Red Deer, Leduc, Innisfail, Devon and Drayton Valley.

-- In the Emergency Ambulance Practicum, the PCP student must complete a minimum of 192 hours and a minimum of 30 calls in the emergency ambulance setting under the direct supervision of an EMT/PCP or Paramedic.
+- In the Emergency Ambulance Practicum, the PCP student must complete a minimum of 192 hours and a minimum of 30 calls in the emergency ambulance setting under the direct supervision of a PCP or Paramedic.
 Ambulance practicum placements can be anywhere in Alberta.
 Recent services providing ambulance practicums include Strathcona County Emergency Services, Spruce Grove Fire Department, Muskwachees Ambulance, Prairie EMS, Associated Ambulance, Alberta Health Services North Central, Alberta Health Services Edmonton Metro and St. Albert Fire Services.

 Students who are successful in the ESA PCP Program may apply for Provisional Registration as a PCP with the Alberta College of Paramedics.
 Once registered you may apply to take the Provincial Registration Examination.
 Upon successful completion of the Provincial Registration Examination, you will receive a PCP Practice Permit and be added to the General Register.